MikeWebDeveloper/openfootmanager/CONTRIBUTING.md

 ### Python versions

 Python is rapidly changing, and I plan to adjust to Python's changes as we go.
-Currently supported Python version is 3.11.
+Currently supported Python version is 3.10 and higher.

-This repo's CI/CD will use [tox](https://github.com/tox-dev/tox) to test version compatibility.